UncleUncleRj/SC4-3DMouseCam/README.md

 This project is licensed under the terms of the GNU General Public License version 3.0.
 See [LICENSE](LICENSE) for more information.

-## 3rd party code

-[gzcom-dll](https://github.com/nsgomez/gzcom-dll) - GNU Lesser General Public License version 2.1 or later.
+Bundled [gzcom-dll](https://github.com/nsgomez/gzcom-dll) code is licensed under the GNU Lesser General Public License version 2.1 or later.

-The GZCOM source files and headers used by this project are included under `Dev/src` and `Dev/vendor/gzcom`.

-## Disclaimer

-This alpha may cause visual glitches, camera oddities, game instability, or other unexpected behavior.
-It is unlikely to harm your PC, but save-game issues have not been ruled out.
-Back up important cities or regions before testing.